CME211/notes/README.md

 [jupyter]: http://jupyter.org/

 ## Contents
-There will be 17 lectures this year; due to the 10-week quarter schedule we will not cover the bonus lecture material on Scala.
+There will be 18 lectures this year.

 * [Lecture  0](lecture-00/): Getting started
 * [Lecture  2](lecture-02/): Introduction to Python